Alexander Rončević's HYROX training secrets - straight from his coach

 At this level, mental strength separates the best from the rest.
 Lousa highlights Rončević’s combination of focus, humility, and fearlessness.
 “Focus, discipline, and self-confidence define Alex.
 He is very tough mentally; he can run from behind and still feel confident, or he can lead from the front and set the tone and pace without ever looking over his shoulder.”

 He continues: “Alex is also a knowledgeable and humble athlete.
-While he's aware of his opponents, he doesn’t spend much time analysing their performances.”
+While he's aware of his opponents, he doesn’t spend much time analyzing their performances.”

 Rončević can run from behind and still feel confident but aslo lead from the front without ever looking over his shoulder